derbronko/skygo2fullscreen/README.md

 - IE and safari compatibility
 - Testing

-Drop me a line an mail -at- derbronko.de
+Drop me a line to mail -at- derbronko.de
 -------------